MacawNL/MvvmQuickCross/Readme.md

 	**Note** that the package installation uses the first part of the solution filename (before the first dot) as the **application name** for naming new project items and classes.

 4. Import the C# code snippets from the MvvmQuickCross\Templates\MvvmQuickCross.snippet file in your class library project into Visual Studio with the Code Snippets Manager (see [how](http://msdn.microsoft.com/en-us/library/ms165394\(v=vs.110\).aspx)).
+If you get a "Snippet With Same Name Exists" dialog, select Overwrite.

 	**Note** do not select the MvvmQuickCross\Templates folder itself as the location to import snippets **to**; that may prevent the snippets to be imported correctly, as this would mean copying the snippets file over itself.